fengkiej/lentera/README.md

 **Demo URL:** http://homelab.buddylabs.ai/ *(Note: Hosted on a personal homelab instance that may have limited availability)*

-## ⚠️ The Problem: AI Divide in Education
+## ⚠️ The Problem: Internet & AI Divide in Education

 While 2.2 billion children and young people worldwide lack internet at home, AI is rapidly transforming educational possibilities for those with access.
-This creates a devastating new "AI divide" where disconnected communities are doubly disadvantaged:
+On top of current "information divide", this situation also creates a devastating new "AI divide" where disconnected communities are doubly disadvantaged:

 - No access to basic online resources
 - No access to emerging AI educational tools